MISSOURI ASSOCIATION OF ELEMENTARY SCHOOL PRINCIPALS

 ARTICLE VIII - AMENDING THE CONSTITUTION AND BY-LAWS

 Section 2: Only proposed amendments regarding the preceding Section 1: C and 1: D shall be voted on at a general membership meeting of the Association.
 Provided there is a quorum present, a majority vote shall be required to approve such changes.

 ARTICLE IX - ASSETS, FUNDS, AND RECORDS

 Section 1: Association records and accounts shall be the property of MAESP and shall be open to inspection by any member upon written request to the Executive Committee.

 Section 2: The Association may receive grants for special purposes and may deposit and expend these funds per terms specified by the grantor and approved by the Executive Committee.

 Section 3: The properties and funds of the Association, together with any funds or properties received by gift, bequest, devise or accrued income, shall be the charge of the Executive Committee for investment and safekeeping.
 No part of the funds shall be spent except as recommended by the Steering and Finance Committee by majority vote.
 The MAESP Executive Director shall make a financial report at each meeting of the Executive Committee.
 The Association records and accounts shall be audited annually by a certified public accountant and a report made to the Executive Committee.
 The MAESP Executive Director, shall be responsible for maintaining a complete accounting system which clearly identifies all receipts and expenditures.
-The Executive Director and other office personnel shall be bonded for the amount of funds handled by the Association.
+The Executive Director and other office personnel shall be bonded for funds handled by the Association.